 Understanding the Performing Arts

-The performing arts also let us see ourselves and tackle big issues.
+The performing arts also enable us to reflect on ourselves and address significant issues.
 Groups like Young Playwrights Theater use art to fight for justice.
 They help us become more understanding and open-minded, making society better.

 Definition of Performing Arts

-The performing arts are a powerful tool for learning and culture.
+The performing arts are a powerful tool for fostering learning and cultural growth.
 They help us appreciate the wide range of human expression.

 Different Types of Performing Arts

-The performing arts include music, dance, theater, and visual arts.
+The performing arts are the arts that involve performance.
 They offer many ways to express oneself.
-This helps people find their talents and live a more meaningful life.
+It helps people discover their strengths to live a more meaningful life.

 Importance of Performing Arts in Society